jhudson8/react-backbone/tutorials/forms/README.md

     <Text id={this.state.id} type="text" ref="input" model={this.props.model} name={this.props.name} bind={{validateField: true}}/>
 ```

 Now you will see error messages as you type but, notice that the error message isn't removed when the input field becomes valid.
 This is because there is no ```valid``` event to listen to.
-Let's listen to any ```change``` event using [modelEvents](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/modelEvents?focus=outline) and clear the validation state when the model is sucessfully changed.
+Let's listen to any ```change``` event using the [modelEvents mixin](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/modelEvents?focus=outline) and clear the validation state when the model is sucessfully changed.

-Add the ```modelEvents``` mixin and the events hash
+Add the [modelEvents mixin](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/modelEvents?focus=outline) and the ```events``` object

 ```javascript
     var TestComponent = React.createClass({